 Visiting Chernobyl and taking a tour of the Chernobyl exclusion zone was the entire reason that I travelled to Ukraine.
 That may sound morbid, but after I discovered that it was possible to walk around the abandoned towns and villages within the exclusion zone, I became obsessed with the idea of visiting Chernobyl.

 That said, I was also plagued by the same question that likely concerns you.
 Is it safe to travel to Chernobyl?
+What are Chernobyl radiation levels in 2021?

 - 1 Introduction to Chernobyl